Batting order (baseball): Batter #1

 The first player in the batting order is known as the leadoff hitter.
 The leadoff batter is traditionally an individual with a high on-base percentage, plate discipline, bat control, good speed, and the ability to steal bases.
 His goal is to ensure the team has baserunners when the later, more powerful hitters come to bat.
 Once on base, his main goal is to get into scoring position (that is, 2nd or 3rd base) as quickly as possible, either through steals, hit and run plays or intelligent baserunning decisions, and then on to score.

 His need for a high on-base percentage (OBP) exceeds that of the other lineup spots.
 Because leadoff hitters are selected primarily for their speed and ability to reach base, they are typically not power hitters, but contact hitters.
 Leadoff hitters typically hit mostly singles and doubles and draw walks to get on base.
-However, speed is not essential, as was shown by Wade Boggs, but it is highly desired among leadoff hitters.
+Although speed is not essential, as was shown by Wade Boggs, it is highly desired among leadoff hitters.